ltagliaferri/dh-rutgers/Week-4/linux-primer.md

-title: # A Linux Command Line Primer
+# A Linux Command Line Primer

 _A version of this tutorial was originally published at [https://www.digitalocean.com/community/tutorials/a-linux-command-line-primer](https://www.digitalocean.com/community/tutorials/a-linux-command-line-primer)._